HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 {# TODO(authors): Add your interpretation of these results.
 What do you hope readers get from it?
 Also consider linking to the Accessibility chapter here if that ties in. #}
 The median web page is missing 2.99% of `alt` attributes on desktop and 2.44% of `alt` attributes on mobile.

-{# TODO(analysts): Does this caption sound accurate?
-I wanted to clarify what it was a percent of. #}
 {{ figure_markup(
   image="seo-percentage-of-missing-img-alt-attribute.png",
   alt="Percent of missing image alt attributes",